RyanJKS/data-analytics-power-bi-report/README.md

 3. **Opening the Project File**:
    - Launch Power BI Desktop and open the `.pbix` file from the repository to initiate the report exploration.

-## Usage Guidelines
+## Usage

 This project is designed to walk you through a structured approach to business intelligence reporting:

-1. **Data Loading**:
-   - Begin by importing the sales data from various sources into Power BI for consolidation.
+1. **Data Loading**: Begin by importing the sales data from various sources into Power BI for consolidation.

-2. **Data Transformation**:
-   - Leverage Power BI's Power Query Editor to cleanse, transform, and prepare your dataset for analysis.
+2. **Data Transformation**: Leverage Power BI's Power Query Editor to cleanse, transform, and prepare your dataset for analysis.

-3. **Data Modeling**:
-   - Employ the star-schema approach to construct an efficient data model, ensuring your tables are correctly related.
+3. **Data Modeling**: Employ the star-schema approach to construct an efficient data model, ensuring your tables are correctly related.

-4. **Data Visualization**:
-   - Utilize Power BI's array of visualization tools to bring your data to life, creating informative and interactive report pages.
+4. **Data Visualization**: Utilize Power BI's array of visualization tools to bring your data to life, creating informative and interactive report pages.

-5. **Report Pages Navigation**:
-   - Navigate through the report pages such as the Executive Summary, Product Detail, Stores Map, and others to analyze different aspects of business performance.
+5. **Report Pages Navigation**: Navigate through the report pages such as the Executive Summary, Product Detail, Stores Map, and others to analyze different aspects of business performance.

-6. **Advanced Features**:
-   - Explore advanced functionalities like drill-throughs and tooltips for a deeper understanding of specific data points.
+6. **Advanced Features**: Explore advanced functionalities like drill-throughs and tooltips for a deeper understanding of specific data points.

 Happy analyzing, and we look forward to seeing the insights you'll uncover!